Spiritual Care - Services

 The Sacrament of the Sick is available upon request either individually or communally.

-Celebration of Life Service for patients of all programs who passed away at Parkwood Institute are remembered in a twice-yearly service, which is held in the spring and fall.
+Celebration of Life Service for patients of all programs who passed away at Parkwood Institute are remembered in a service to be determined.

 The Chapel of the Good Shepherd, located in the Western Counties Wing, offers a warm and inviting sacred space for people to gather for communal worship or individual reflection and prayer.
 It is also used for funerals and other services.